Android-Observatory/IoT-LAN/README.md

 - `honeypot/` - Code for the honeypots used.
 - `traffic-analysis/` - Code for IoT local traffic analysis and classification
 - `app-analysis/` - Dataset and analysis code for mobile app traffic and behaviour analysis.

+### IoT Inspector data

+Researchers interested in the IoT Inspector data can contact us through the email listed on the project website (https://iotinspector.org/).
+We will then seek approval from New York University’s IRB first and then contact the researchers for their own IRB approval (if needed).
+IRB approval is needed because the data may potentially include sensitive user contents.